 According to the Centers for Disease Control & Prevention (CDC), more than 2.8 million people visit emergency rooms for brain injuries.
 Of those injured victims, 50,000 die from their traumatic brain injuries.
 From mild concussions to skull fractures, the long-term repercussions linked to brain injuries can be severe.

 Accident victims who sustain brain injuries need an experienced law firm on their side with the resources required to tackle such complex injury cases.
-A traumatic brain injury lawyer will work closely with your medical team to ensure that the full scope of your injury is realized and that the insurance company awards you maximum compensation for your injury.
+A Round Rock Traumatic Brain Injury Lawyer will work closely with your medical team to ensure that the full scope of your injury is realized and that the insurance company awards you maximum compensation for your injury.

 Types of Traumatic Brain Injuries